Skip to main content

 Wilderness walks

 Some of the greatest hikes in the world are in Tasmania.
-There’s even an official list, the 60 Great Short Walks, which includes Cape Hauy, Hartz Peak, and Wineglass Bay.
-Or go tramping on a multi-day hike, from the luxury accommodation of the Bay of Fires Signature Walk, to the brand new Flinders Island Walking Adventure and the famous alpine Overland Track.
-Venture out into the wild, wondrous wilderness.
+Fancy a day trip?
+Tasmania's 60 Great Short Walks include striking hiking tracks such as Cape Hauy, Hartz Peak, and Wineglass Bay.
+Or go tramping on a multiday hike: pair your adventures with luxury accommodation on the Bay of Fires Signature Walk, venture to an island-off-the-island with Flinders Island Walking Adventure or embark on Australia's famous alpine Overland Track in Cradle Mountain-Lake St Clair National Park.

 Unusual trees

-With the world's freshest air and plenty of rainfall, Tasmania grows some of the tallest trees on the planet.
+With the world's cleanest air (scientifically measured at Kennaook / Cape Grim) and plenty of rainfall, Tasmania grows some of the tallest trees on the planet.
 To bask in these giants’ shadows, visit Styx Tall Trees Conservation Area or Evercreech Forest Reserve.
-Walk among the treetops at Tahune Airwalk, visit Corinna to see Huon pines, and witness the turning of the fagus at Mount Field or Cradle Mountain, a colourful standout of Tasmania natural attractions.
+Walk among the treetops at Tahune Airwalk, visit Corinna to see rare, thousands-of-years-old Huon pines, and witness the turning of the fagus at Mount Field or Cradle Mountain, a colourful spectacle where Tasmania's beloved deciduous alpine beech covers the landscape in shades of gold, orange and red.

 A man stands at the bottom of a very wide, tall tree covered in moss and nestled in lush, green rainforest.